 Do you drug test at Akron House?

-All clients are tested for drugs and alcohol with both alcohol strips and a 12 panel CLIA Waived urine test cup.
-Clients must submit drug screens upon entering the house and also any‘on demand’ drug test we deem necessary.
+All clients are tested weekly with 98 panel lab drug screens.
+Health insurance covers the cost of these so every resident needs to have health insurance (medicaid inlcuded) upon entering the house.
+We also test drugs and alcohol with both alcohol strips and a 12 panel CLIA Waived urine test cup for any ‘on demand’ drug test we deem necessary.

 What happens if I relapse?